Accessible Norway Sweden Finland Iceland: Scandinavia for all

 The huge distances and the cost of living make traveling to Scandinavia quite expensive.

 A classic tour of the southernmost part of Scandinavia, which includes the 3 capitals (Oslo, Stockholm and Helsinki) is the tour with the best accessibility and is an 8/10 day tour with stays and visits of the 3 capitals and excursions in the surrounding area.

 For trips that deepen the knowledge of the 3 countries more time must be dedicated to each and can be tackled following different paths.

-In a Norway tour, for example, we will want to include Bergen (the main Hanseatic city of Norway), Tromso, and the Great North beyond the Arctic Circle reaching the extreme North Cape of Europe.
+In Norway, for example, we will want to include Bergen (the main Hanseatic city of Norway), Tromso, and the Great North beyond the Arctic Circle reaching the extreme North Cape of Europe.